Adventech/sabbath-school-lessons/src/en/2021-04/01/inside-story.md

 _By Hong Soon-mi_

 It didn’t seem that life could get much worse.
 My husband was stricken with bone-marrow cancer.
 Then his parents died.
 I had to pay for my mother-in-law’s funeral on my own and then take on responsibility for my family’s livelihood.
-Sometimes I didn’t even have 1,000 Korean won (US$1) to pay for my son’s school supplies.
+Sometimes I didn’t even have 1,000 Korean won (USD 1) to pay for my son’s school supplies.
 My salary wasn’t enough to cover my husband’s hospital bills.
 Every day, I worried that I wouldn’t have enough rice to feed my family.
 I wept.
 I felt so alone.

 Then I met Park Yeon-sook.
 She wasn’t a relative or even a friend, but she tried to cheer me up.
 She saw that I was struggling financially, and she gave me additional work at her shop in Hanam, a suburb of South Korea’s capital, Seoul.
 The extra money helped pay for living expenses and hospital bills.